Were you recently injured in a car accident in Texas?

 Two years might seem like a significant amount of time, but it can go quickly when you are moving through the insurance claims process first.

-If you fail to file a lawsuit within the two-year time window, your claim can become time-barred and you will not be able to obtain compensation through a lawsuit.
+If you fail to file a Texas car accident lawsuit within the two-year time window, your claim can become time-barred and you will not be able to obtain compensation through a lawsuit.

 How Proportionate Responsibility Affects Auto Accident Claims